 Our community’s water and sewer systems were installed mostly in the 1960s and 1970s, and some of our water mains are even older.
 Click here to learn more about the District’s concerns for its aging system.

 To comply with State law, over the past 10+ years the District has focused its water system spending on installing water meters rather than replacing undersized and leaking water mains.
 The Capital Improvement Program will fund 15,000 feet of water main replacement per year, getting us closer to our annual goal of 22,500 feet per year.
 Replacing watermains prevents leaks, provides increased fire flows, and improves water quality.
-Click here to see how the proposed plan compares to our actual past replacement rates.
+Click here to see how the new plan compares to our actual past replacement rates.

 Our water system pipes are old and failing.
 The number of water leaks we fix each year is on the rise, and the volume of water leaking from our system is very high.
 Click here to see how our water system performance compares to others in the western United States and Canada, and how the condition is changing.